cmeyer90/python-jet/README.md

-# snakesonaplane - a Python Interface for the Jet developer API
+# snakesonaplane - a Python Interface for the Jet.com developer API

 This project is a work in progress!
-Use at your own risk for integrating with Jet.
+Use at your own risk for integrating with the Jet seller API.

 ### Usage